Last updated: 12th January 2023

 Who we are

 Our approach to privacy

 Our companies and websites

-Our legal basis for processing your data
+Our legal basis for processing your personal data

 Sharing information with third parties

-International transfers of information
+International transfers of personal data

-Retention of your information
+Retention of your personal data

 2. Who we are

 Lumi is the leading global provider of fast, accurate and secure technologies to facilitate the smooth running of AGMs, shareholder or member meetings, legislative meetings and elections – whether that is a physical in-room meeting, a virtual meeting or a hybrid meeting.
 Our headquarters are in the United Kingdom, but we have offices in North America, Europe, the Middle East, Africa, Asia and Australia.